-It's the end of an era: Microsoft will cease to support Windows 7 from 14 January 2020.
-Meaning that if you're still running the decade-old operating system you won't be getting any more updates, bug fixes and so forth.
+It's the end of an era: Microsoft has ceased to support Windows 7.
+If you're still running the decade-old operating system you won't be getting any more updates, bug fixes and so forth.
 Here's what the plug-pull of the older operating system means.

 Will my Windows 7 PC stop working?